zerodao-finance/bip340-solidity/README.md

 You must run the test from the directory because the Python scripts look to the adjacent `test-vectors.csv` to find them.

+**NB:** Tests for single verify currently use the `verifyEcrecHack` variant.

 ## Gas costs

 Verifying a single signature with this library costs ~610k gas.
 Verifying a batch of signatures is hard to measure directly, but it seems safe to verify up to 20 signatures before reaching whatever the default limit Anvil sets.

+Using the hacky verification uses less gas, in the order of ~80k, but need more precise measurement.